Chris Kershner, CAE

 President & CEO

-Chris Kershner is president & CEO of the Dayton Area Chamber of Commerce.
+Chris Kershner, CAE, is president & CEO of the Dayton Area Chamber of Commerce.

 As a leader in business advocacy, Chris championed the creation of the “Dayton Regional Employers Against Marijuana” (DREAM) coalition, which aided in the defeat of the 2015 marijuana monopoly state ballot issue.
 In 2017, Chris managed the “Brunch Bill” campaign, a successful local ballot issue that extended alcohol hours for local restaurants serving brunch.
 Additionally, Chris continues to direct the chamber’s involvement in Ramp-Up, the chamber’s transportation advocacy initiative that has realized more than $1.02 billion in transportation investments.